DropMania/videoclash/README.md

 -   Twitch-Clip-Fiasko
     -   random clips or pickt out clips from the players Twitch-channel will be choosen
     -   clash for the best clip
+    -   pick a range from when to when videos should be picket
+        -   e.g. the last 30 days, from 2020 to today etc.

 ## Tournament